Windows 7 editions: Upgrade compatibility

 The table below lists which upgrade paths allow for an in-place install.
 Note that in-place upgrades can only be performed when the previous version of Windows is of the same architecture.
 If upgrading from a 32-bit installation to a 64-bit installation or downgrading from 64-bit installation to 32-bit installation, a clean install is mandatory regardless of the editions being used.

 Anytime Upgrade editions

-Microsoft still supports in-place upgrades from a lower edition of Windows 7 to a higher one, using the Windows Anytime Upgrade tool.
-There are currently three retail options available (though it is currently unclear whether they can be used with previous installations of the N versions).
-There are no family pack versions of the Anytime Upgrade editions.
+Microsoft supports in-place upgrades from a lower edition of Windows 7 to a higher one, using the Windows Anytime Upgrade tool.
+There are currently three retail options available (though it is currently unclear whether they can be used with previous installations of the N versions), however there are no family pack versions of the Anytime Upgrade editions.
 It was possible to use the Product Key from a Standard upgrade edition to accomplish an in-place upgrade (e.g. Home Premium to Ultimate).